OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container-linux.md

 The `--interactive` argument ensures that `STDIN` is kept open which is required since internally this is what the running `Octopus.Server.exe` process is waiting on to close.

-Setting `--name OctopusServer` just gives us an easy to remember name for this container.
+Setting `--name OctopusServer` gives us an easy to remember name for this container.
 This is optional, but we recommend you provide a name that is meaningful to you, as that will make it easier to perform actions on the container later if necessary.

-Using `--publish 1322:8080` we are mapping the _container port_ `8080` to `1322` on the host so that the Octopus instance is accessible outside this sever.
+Using `--publish 1322:8080` maps the _container port_ `8080` to `1322` on the host so that the Octopus instance is accessible outside this sever.

 To set the connection string we provide an _environment variable_ `DB_CONNECTION_STRING` (this can be to a local database or an external database).